-Cycling and Fitness Warehouse, on S. 3rd in Richmond, across from the Cardinal Greenway, rents bikes.
-Rates range from $10 for same day to $35 for weekly.
+Cycling and Fitness Warehouse, on S. 3rd in Richmond, across from the Cardinal Greenway, rents free bikes.
 They also rent helmets and locks.
-25 bikes are available and are rented on a 1st come 1st served basis.
-Prepaid reservations are available.
-Rates are subject to change.
+Bikes are available on a 1st come 1st served basis.

 Brookville Lake is situated in the picturesque Whitewater River Valley with traces of prehistorical Indian mounds known for their archaeological significance.
 Something for everyone.
 Brookville has a 5,260 acre lake that is great for fishing complete with 10 ramps around the lake and four marinas.
 There are picnic and camping areas, beaches, and cabins for rent.